 Whenever the person immediately following the assigned person on the seniority list is promoted, the assigned person shall automatically receive the next pay grade plus 10 percent.

-If the assigned person wishes to return to shift to receive a promotion and can qualify for the promotion and a vacancy occurs, he shall be placed in accordance with the promotional priority list.
+If the assigned person wishes to return to shift to receive a promotion and can qualify for the promotion and a vacancy occurs, they shall be placed in accordance with the promotional priority list.

 Firefighters, except regular day personnel, that require remedial training and are assigned to days for a period not to exceed twenty-seven (27) days in a calendar year, shall be compensated at their current hourly rate.
-After the twenty-seventh (27) day, fire suppression personnel shall be compensated at Special Assignment Pay1.
+After the twenty-seventh (27) day, fire suppression personnel shall be compensated at Special Assignment Pay.

 Special Certification Pay

-For July 1, 2023-June 30, 2024, any member of the Billings Fire Department holding a certification in any of the following areas shall receive an additional $50.00 per month (except up to $60.00 for the Advanced EMT as set out below.) per certification with a maximum of three (3) paid certifications:
+Any member of the Billings Fire Department holding a certification in any of the following areas shall receive an additional $100.00 per month (except up to $60.00 for the Advanced EMT as set out below) per certification with a maximum of two (2) paid certifications:

-Coordinator/Instructor, Haz Mat Technician, Rope Rescue Technician, SCBA Repair, ICC Fire Inspector I, ICC Fire Inspector II, and Advanced EMT.
+Coordinator/Instructor, Haz Mat Technician, Rope Rescue Technician, SCBA Repair, Drone Pilot, ICC Fire Inspector I, ICC Fire Inspector II, and Advanced EMT.

-The Advanced EMT certification will be paid at $10.00 per endorsement through the 6th endorsement up to a total of $60.00.(as approved by the Montana Board of Medical Examiners, the City of Billings Medical Director, and Fire Chief.) up to a total of $60.00.
+The Advanced EMT certification will be paid at $10.00 per endorsement through the 6th endorsement up to a total of $60.00, as approved by the Montana Board of Medical Examiners, the City of Billings Medical Director, and Fire Chief. up to a total of $60.00.

-Paramedics approved by the Fire Chief and the Fire Department Medical Control Physician, to provide Paramedic level care, or any member required to hold Paramedic certification as a condition of employment, will be paid an additional 6% of Grade 177, Step D, but will not receive Advanced EMT and/or 6th endorsement certification pay.
+Paramedics approved by the Fire Chief and the Fire Department Medical Control Physician, to provide Paramedic level care, or any member required to hold Paramedic certification as a condition of employment, will be paid an additional 8% of Grade 177, Step D, but will not receive Advanced EMT and/or 6th endorsement certification pay.

-Paramedic pay shall increase to 7% of Grade 177, Step D for July 1, 2024-June 30, 2025.

-Paramedic pay shall increase to 8% of Grade 177, Step D for July 1, 2025-June 30, 2026.

 Upon BFD functioning with Operational Control and/or implementation of a Safety Net Ambulance, Paramedic Pay shall increase to 10% of Grade 177, Step D.

-In addition to the certifications listed above, Association members, while in the Fire Prevention Bureau, may hold certifications in the following three (3) areas and shall receive $50.00 per month per certification with a maximum of three (3) paid certifications: ICC Fire Plans Examiner, ICC Certified Fire Marshal, IAAI Fire Investigation Technician or IAAI Certified Fire Investigator.
+In addition to the certifications listed above, Association members, while in the Fire Prevention Bureau, may hold certifications in the following three (3) areas and shall receive $100.00 per month per certification with a maximum of two (2) paid certifications: ICC Fire Plans Examiner, ICC Certified Fire Marshal, IAAI Fire Investigation Technician or IAAI Certified Fire Investigator.

-The Fire Chief will determine the number of people holding the certifications for Haz-Mat Technician, Coordinator/ Instructor, Rope Rescue Technician, SCBA repair, and Advanced EMT.
+The Fire Chief will determine the number of people holding the certifications for Haz-Mat Technician, Coordinator/ Instructor, Rope Rescue Technician, SCBA repair, Drone Pilot, and Advanced EMT.
 The number of employees holding certifications as ICC Fire Inspector I or ICC Fire Inspector II is unlimited.
-The $50.00 per month (up to $60.00 for Advanced EMT) will be paid for only three (3) certifications regardless of the number of certifications held.
-EMT certification pay of $30.00 will be added to the employee’s base and is exempt from the three (3) certification limitation as it is a requirement for hire.
+Team coordinators approved by the fire chief shall be recognized for a third certification while serving as team lead.

-The Special Certification Pay (up to $160 for three (3) certifications and 6% Paramedic pay if applicable) per month will be added to the base pay in terms of retirement calculations, however, will be separated from the base to calculate pay increases that are negotiated.
+The Special Certification Pay (up to $200 for two (2) certifications and 8% Paramedic pay if applicable) per month will be added to the base pay in terms of retirement calculations, however, will be separated from the base to calculate pay increases that are negotiated.
 Any change in the amount of Special Certification Pay will be negotiated separately.